fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/19717655_2.svg" width="9" />

 Though the algorithm including the reliance on the future lines is just as solvable, we miss patterns and therefore narrow the spectrum of the discoverable rules.
-We would eventually discover the patterns as we increase the table, but why not gain the most out of the 9 x 9 study?
+We would eventually discover the patterns as we increase the table, but why not gain the most out of the 9&nbsp;x&nbsp;9 study?

 <!---->